AdvaitG99/Sleep-Stress-estimation/README.md

 * **Predictive Power:** * Predicted Stress for **5 hours of sleep**: `9.13` (High Stress)
     * Predicted Stress for **9 hours of sleep**: `2.08` (Low Stress)

-## 📈 Visualizing the Best Fit Line
+## Visualizing the Best Fit Line
-The model creates a linear mathematical trendline through the messy, real-world data points.
-Residual analysis revealed that the model's largest outliers (~2.5 units off) occurred around the 6.5-hour sleep mark, indicating opportunities for future multi-variable modeling.
+The model creates a linear mathematical trendline through the real-world data points.
+Analysis revealed that the model's largest outliers (~2.5 units off) occurred around the 6.5-hour sleep mark, indicating opportunities for future multi-variable modeling.